-STXL Series cameras are equipped with a heat exchanger that allows water circulation if conditions require additional cooling of the CCD.
+STX Series cameras are equipped with a heat exchanger that allows water circulation if conditions require additional cooling of the CCD.
 The cameras may be operated with or without water circulation.
 No special steps are necessary to use water circulation other than connection of a water supply.
 The camera comes with two water hose fittings (pictured in the inset at left) that accept a hose with an inside diameter of 1/4th inch.
 Very little water pressure is needed for additional cooling.
 Only enough pressure to maintain a constant flow is required to get maximum benefit from the water circulation.
 Also, it is usually not necessary to cool the water below ambient temperature with ice or refrigeration but it can be done so long as you monitor the dew point.
 Water at ambient temperature is an effective heat conductor and a constant flow of water will carry away enough heat from the heat exchanger that further cooling of the water supply will result in little gain.
 Cooling the water supply too much may cool the camera well below the dew point so that moisture forms on the inside surface of the case or the outside surface of the CCD chamber window.

-If you do not have a way to supply water to the camera, the 12VDC water pump and tubing shown above right is an optional accessory available from SBIG.
+If do not have a way to supply water to the camera, the 12VDC pond pump and tubing shown can be purchased at most hardware stores.